-As stimulus material for this discussion the class should also use this Bolshevik propaganda cartoon justifying the closure of the assembly, and the following video clip.
+As stimulus material for this discussion the class should also use this Bolshevik propaganda cartoon justifying the closure of the assembly, and this video clip.

 We now consider what Lenin has actually decided to do and use this to develop our record sheet with evidence of success and failure.
-The following video clip can also be used for extra detail.
+This video clip can also be used for extra detail.

 The Problem of World War One

 The Politburo is briefed on the ongoing problem of the Great War and the different members of the Politburo offer suggested approaches.

 The decision of the Bolshevik leader and the immediate aftermath is considered.
 Students make notes of success and failure as appropriate.
 This video clip covers Lenin's belief that a world revolution would soon make the Treaty of Brest-Litovsk irrelevant.